-The site sits along what is now known as the Inca Trail, which runs to the far more famous Machu Picchu and it is believed the settlement was also used by the Inca as a stopping point for those on their way to the ancient city.
+Literally translating as ‘high town’ from the original Quechua, the site sits along what is now known as the Inca Trail, which runs to the far more famous Machu Picchu and it is believed the settlement was also used by the Inca as a stopping point for those on their way to the ancient city.

-Burned by the Inca as they retreated from the Conquistadors, today the remains of Patallacta, include dozens of walled houses and other buildings which can still be explored.
-Many tours of the Inca trail will stop at Patallacta and that is probably the easiest way to explore the site.
+Many tours of the Inca trail will stop at Patallacta and that is the easiest way to explore the site.
+Sun cream and insect repellent are useful to have with you!

 Pretty much the only way to access Patallacta is via the Inca Trail – it tends to be a stop on the 4 day version.
 Group hikes tend to set off from Cusco, and the hike starts at the point known as km.
 82. It’s pretty much impossible to access unless on foot, and it’s a steep climb through the Andean mountains, so make sure you’re relatively physically fit.